base4nfdi/pid4nfdi/content/events/2026-06-15_HMC-Workshop/index.md

 #  postcode:
 #  country:

-summary: PID4NFDI invites you to our online online workshop on June 15, 2026 (10:00–12:00 CEST).
+summary: PID4NFDI invites you to our online workshop on June 15, 2026 (10:00–12:00 CEST).
 Learn how to actively interrogate, assess, and act on DOI metadata at scale using the DataCite API.
 This workshop complements the poster presentation at the 2026 HMC Conference.
-abstract: 'PID4NFDI invites you to our online online workshop on June 15, 2026 (10:00–12:00 CEST).
+abstract: 'PID4NFDI invites you to our online workshop on June 15, 2026 (10:00–12:00 CEST).
 Learn how to actively interrogate, assess, and act on DOI metadata at scale using the DataCite API.
 This workshop complements the poster presentation at the 2026 HMC Conference.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.